, ,

 • 2x Input Gain Amplifiers

-• 2x Analog Bucket Brigade Delays, digital controlled, synchronizable
+• 2x Analog Bucket Brigade Delays, speed/pitch digitally controlled, right channel link-able to left channel

-• 2x first order VCF for damping, synchronizable
+• 2x first order VCF for damping, right channel link-able to left channel

 Current draw per Eurorack rail